VosDeMens/Toki-Musi/resources/guide_text.md

 <!-- - `kili` -> fruit -->
 <!-- - `telo nasa kili` -> wine -->
 <!---->
 Yes, Toki Pona only has up to 140 words, and we want to express more concepts than that, so how do we get there?
-We can get more specific by grouping together words.
+We can get more specific by grouping words together.
 If you want to talk about wine, the closest you can get with one word is `telo`, which means water, or really any kind of liquid.
 If you're drinking wine with someone, this might suffice, as the other person can get it from context, but if you want to, you could add `nasa`, which means weird, or psychoactive.
 So now it's pretty clear you're talking about an alcoholic drink, probably, but if you want to make sure the other person doesn't think you're talking about beer, bc you're decadent like that, you could add `kili`, meaning fruit.
 So now you've narrowed it down pretty far.
 (Look at you go!)
 So in total this looks like `telo nasa kili` (fruity weird liquid, capturing the essence of wine).
 If you're someone who distinguishes between different kinds of wine beyond colour, maybe you should learn French instead.

 #### Versatility of words